-All PPE concentrators are required to take a set of courses in their student-designed theme.
-Students are encouraged to start planning their theme as soon as they declare their concentration.
+All PPE majors are required to take a set of courses in their student-designed theme.
+Students are encouraged to start planning their theme as soon as they declare their major.
 Here are some guidelines to get started:

 - Non-Honors students: Your theme will consist in 3 additional courses (beyond the distribution requirements, ECON 401, PPE 300 and PPE 400) in a single theme in political economy.